japila-books/spark-sql-internals/docs/spark-sql-CatalogUtils.md

   resolver: Resolver): BucketSpec
 ----

-Used exclusively when <<spark-sql-Analyzer-PreprocessTableCreation.md#, PreprocessTableCreation>> post-hoc logical resolution rule is executed.
+Used exclusively when [PreprocessTableCreation](logical-analysis-rules/PreprocessTableCreation.md) post-hoc logical resolution rule is executed.

 | normalizePartCols
 a| [[normalizePartCols]]